quanterall/HaskellMaterials/basics/02-composite-datatypes.md

    - PATCH: String or Nothing

 5. Define a `TradeOrder` type that can be either a `SellOrder` or a `BuyOrder`, both taking a `TickerSymbol` (a `newtype` around a `String`) and an `Int`.
+Define a function `oppositeOrderType` that takes a `TradeOrder` and returns a `SellOrder` if a `BuyOrder` has been passed to it and vice versa.

-Define a function that takes a `TradeOrder` and a `[TradeOrder]` and returns whether or not we matched a sell/trade to an existing opposite trade/sell in the list of orders.
+6. Define a function `matchOrder` that takes a `TradeOrder` and a `[TradeOrder]` and returns whether or not we matched a sell/trade to an existing opposite trade/sell in the list of orders.
    If there is a match, return the matching entry as well as the list of trade orders **without** the matched order[1].
-If there isn't a match, indicate this in the return value.
+If there is no match, indicate this in the return value.

 #### Exercise notes (Union types)